thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 #### 4.3.6.
 Determining The Mode Of Transportation

 To calculate the carbon footprint of a user's journey, the app must first determine the mode of transportation being used.
 The app will utilize built-in sensors such as GPS, accelerometer, and gyroscope to detect the user's movement and infer the mode of transportation based on the data collected.
-Notably, these data are processed in real-time and are not stored in any form.
+Notably, these data are processed in real-time and are not stored in the database.
 The following steps outline how the app will handle transportation mode selection:

 1. **Sensor Data Collection**:
    - The app will collect sensor data, including GPS location, accelerometer readings, and gyroscope data, to monitor the user's movement patterns.